paulscherrerinstitute/jstriptool/Readme.md

 <br/>

-If the '-l' options is set, then the last argument is a list of channels to be displayed, and not a file name:
+If the '-l' options is set then the last argument is a list of channels to be displayed and not a file name:
  ```
  java -jar jstriptool-<version>-fat.jar <startup options...> -l \"<channel_1> <channel_2> ...\"
  ```